Jacksonville Veterans Benefits Lawyer

 If you’ve been denied veterans disability benefits, or you need to increase your VA disability rating, a Jacksonville veterans benefits lawyer at Riddle & Brantley may be able to help.

-Together, our attorneys have nearly 200 years of combined legal experience, and our Jacksonville veterans benefits lawyers are committed to justice for North Carolina’s veterans.
+Together, our attorneys have more than 225 years of combined legal experience, and our Jacksonville veterans benefits lawyers are committed to justice for North Carolina’s veterans.

 With offices in Jacksonville, Kinston, Greenville, Fayetteville, Goldsboro, Raleigh and Durham*, we serve North Carolina veterans who have been stationed at Camp Lejeune, Fort Bragg, Cherry Point, Seymour Johnson Air Force Base and elsewhere.
 Many of our attorneys have close family ties to the military, and we are proud to serve those who have served our country.